You're likely to start by seeing your primary care doctor. You may then be referred to a specialist in skin disorders (dermatologist).

 - List relevant personal information, such as recent major stressful events, life changes, sunburns and rashes.

 - List any medications, vitamins and supplements you're taking, including doses.

 - Make note of questions you'd like to ask your doctor, which will help you make the most of your limited time together.

-Don't hesitate to ask your doctor anything about your condition.
 Some basic questions to consider include: